Three Top Tips On How To Decline Disclosing Your Salary

 We’ve also got some tips on how to get noticed by employers, which could help you during your job search.
 And if you’re looking for your first flexible job, here are some other key things to be mindful of.

 Now you're all set to start applying for your dream role!
-And if you manage to secure a role using the Flexa platform, be sure to send us feedback on your experience, we'd love to hear from you.
+And if you manage to secure a role using Flexa, be sure to send us feedback on your experience: we'd love to hear from you.